onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

     - first sentence matches the title, first shot matches the thumbnail
     - can use text & arrows/pointers in the first shot to describe the different elements
     - no need to be 1 for 1, but should be close enough to assure viewers that the T&T weren't clickbait
+    - contrast or comparison (current belief/state vs what it should be)
+        - current baseline vs contrarian offer - the distance between them is the contrast
+        - implied vs stated contrast - either state it explicitly or imply it indirectly ("this is 8x more effective" - baseline being ineffective is implied)
+    - 6 words in a hook:
+        - subject ("if you/I"), action ("had to grow a YT channel"), objective or end state change ("from 0 to 100k subs"), contrast (objective from current state, "0 to 100k subs"), proof ("again" - I've done it before), time/urgency ("in 5 months", "before EOY")
 - 10-30 sec intro after the hook
     - create 1 or more curiosity gaps
         - people should want closure to the open loops created